What to Bring

 🚫 Alcohol or alcohol containers (review the Community Behavioral Standards to learn about alcohol use)

-🚫 Tobacco and electronic cigarettes (may be stored but not used on campus, review the University’s Share the Air policy for more information)
+🚫 Tobacco and electronic cigarettes (these may be stored but not used on campus, review the University’s Share the Air policy for more information)

 🚫 Firearms, weapons, fireworks/explosives

 🚫 Pets (fish in up to a 10-gallon tank, service animals, and support animals approved through the Disability Resource Center are permitted)

 🚫 Wireless routers